Have you ever gotten angry with your spouse for constantly being distracted by their cell phone while you’re together?

 And was desirable for gaining wisdom . . . offering her the latest news and/or gossip.
 Providing her with a clock for telling time.
 A fitness app for tracking steps.
 Notifying her of the best Black Friday sales.
 A map for getting wherever she needed to go.
 And giving her a complete library of books, podcasts and blog posts at the click of a button.

 No wonder she took some and ate it up!
 She might have even gorged herself on it most days, while Adam sat back in his hammock watching ESPN on his tablet.
-(Maybe his device was the 1st generation to Moses’ two tablets!
+(Maybe his device was the 1st generation of Moses’ two tablets!
 Lol!)

 So, how can you and I “dial” back our incessant delirium for more device time, creating the focused time our marriages need?